 So, those of you who are of the opinion that I’m an uneducated snob!
 This one’s for you!

 First off, I want to thank you.
 I’ve gotten a lot of entertainment out of all the hateful and/or highly critical comments you’ve shared with me over the past two years.
 I’m not even being insincere here.
-I got another one last night and had a good laugh over it.
-Also, a few of your comments (the more rational ones) have led me to think more deeply about a few subjects, which is always appreciated.
+They’ve become just flat-out hilarious, since I stopped taking it personally.
+Also, a few of your comments (the more rational ones) have led me to think more deeply about a few subjects, which I’m always open to.

 Secondly, I’d like to re-state the fact that 10 Ways World-schooling Has Ruined My Childhood was never intended to lifestyle-bash people who live perfectly wonderful, “normal” lives back home.